 In July 2017, through our Operating Partnership, we entered into a limited liability company agreement ("Fantasia III LLC Agreement") with Fantasia and formed Summit Fantasia Holdings III, LLC (the "Fantasia III JV").
 The Fantasia III JV is not consolidated in our consolidated financial statements and is accounted for under the equity-method in our consolidated financial statements.
-As of December 31, 2022 and 2021, we have a 10% interest in the Fantasia III JV which owns nine properties.
+As of December 31, 2023 and 2022, we have a 10% interest in the Fantasia III JV which owns eight and owned nine properties, respectively.